-Assessment is descriptive and focuses on each student's approach to his Actor's Journal/E-Portfolio and role in group activities and performances.
-The development of self confidence, expressive and performance skills is very important in this subject.
+Assessment is descriptive and focuses on each student's approach to and role in group activities and performances.
 NB: All Drama students are expected to wear PE uniform or theatre blacks (1 x back top and 1 x black pants/shorts) to classes.